jaspector

 City code requires permits for residential and commercial construction and improvements including new construction, multifamily and non-residential work, remodels, additions, accessory structures, decks, boat docks, pools and spas, solar panels, fire protection components, grade and fill, flatwork, demolition, signs, subcontractor-only trade work, reroofing, irrigation, blasting, and other listed development items.

+Not all construction work requires a permit in Horseshoe Bay, TX.
 The following work is generally exempt: Painting, papering, tiling, carpeting, cabinets, countertops, and similar finish work for an existing structure; Window awnings supported by an exterior wall projecting no more than 54 inches and needing no additional support; Minor electrical repairs and maintenance, including lamp replacement; Portable heating, cooling, or drying appliances and replacement of minor parts not altering approved equipment or making it unsafe; Stopping leaks in drains, water, waste, or vent pipes (unless concealed piping must be removed and replaced); Clearing stoppages or repairing leaks in pipes, valves, or fixtures, and removing and reinstalling water closets (if work does not replace or rearrange valves, pipes, or fixtures); Emergency equipment replacement or repair (if application submitted within 3 business days after work); Ordinary repairs to structures not cutting away structural or egress elements and not altering utility or mechanical systems affecting health or safety; Replacement of compressors, air handlers, or other normal household HVAC devices; Installation of satellite television or internet-related antennas.
+When in doubt, confirm with the local building department before starting work.